 From a folder, open the command prompt

 You might have attempted to open the command prompt and encountered a lot of cd commands trying to access a folder.
 The good news is that you can save lots of time by using Explorer to open a command prompt inside a folder.
-You just need to hold shift, click right on a folder and the context menu will present the option.
+You just need to hold shift, click right on a folder, and the context menu will present the option.

 Most probably, you might have been tapping the up key to access your earlier commands; this can be tiresome if you are attempting to get a specific command.
-Another method you can use to see your earlier command is using the doskey command.
+Another method you can use to see your earlier command is using the donkey command.

 If you lost data on your computer, don't worry!
 You still have the chance to get lost data back.
 To recover files from the computer, you can try the file recovery tool.